insilica/gdc-spark-gitbook/3_tumor_aggression/test.md

   }
 }
 ```
-This object breaks into two main parts. `object CommonDataElements` provides a namespace to generated dataset (see table below).
+This object breaks into two main parts `CommonDataElements` and the `build` method.

+`object CommonDataElements` provides a namespace to generated dataset (see table below).
 Common Data Elements are identifiers given to clinical and biological entities.
 The [cde browser](https://cdebrowser.nci.nih.gov/CDEBrowser/) allows you to look up these common data elements.
 We selected 7 common data elements as described in the [last section](README.md).

   | stage | lymphatic invasion | distant_metastasis | vascular_invasion | metastasis | percent_positive_lymph_nodes|